-How to use sticker and apps in iMessage on iPhone and iPad
+Have fun in Messages with stickers and apps!

+In iOS 15, apps integrate information so you can, say, book a table at a restaurant or share movie times with others.
+Your friends can also change dates and times in some instances so everyone can collaborate.
+Here's how to use stickers and apps in Messages!

-How to access your apps and stickers in iMessage on iPhone and iPad
+How to access your apps and stickers in Messages on iPhone and iPad

 When you're in a message thread, the App Tray is right there with your keyboard.